SentinelDataHub/DataHubSystem/_posts/2016-01-31-Installation Guide.markdown

 Enable incremental Java Garbage Collection, distributing GC continuously during Java execution rather than periodically start heavier FullGC

 `-Dhttp.proxyHost=<proxyHostIP> -Dhttp.proxyPort=<proxyHostPort>`
-In case DHuS node doesnt have access to Internet, this setting is needed to allow geo-locations searches into DHuS using an open proxy access
+In case DHuS node does not have access to Internet, this setting is needed to allow geo-locations searches into DHuS using an open proxy access
 Optional configuration
 The configuration of the following configuration items is not mandatory (some of them are not present in the default start.sh script and must be added manually).